MJ Melendez Player Props: Royals vs. Reds

 MJ Melendez At The Plate

-- Melendez has 12 doubles, two triples, five home runs and 26 walks while hitting .215.
+- Melendez is hitting .217 with 12 doubles, two triples, five home runs and 26 walks.

-- He has gone deep in 8.2% of his games this year, and 2% of his trips to the dish.
+- He has hit a long ball in five games this year (8.1%), homering in 2% of his trips to the plate.

-- Melendez has driven in a run in 15 games this season (24.6%), including seven games with more than one RBI (11.5%).
-He has also driven home three or more of his team's runs in two contests.
+- In 25.8% of his games this season, Melendez has had at least one RBI.
+He's picked up more than one in 11.3% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.